 Making cheese at home may seem like a task to leave to the experts.
 But with such a wide variety of cheese recipes available, it is quite simple to get started, and there are many reasons to make your own cheese at home.

 1. It's a rare skill.
-Making your own cheese is the culinary equivalent of building log cabins.
+Making your own cheese is the culinary equivalent of building a log cabin.
 There just aren't that many people who know how to do it anymore.
 A homemade cheese will always be a hit at a potluck or party.

 5. It's inexpensive.
 Unlike other hobbies you don't need a lot of fancy supplies to make cheese.
-A large pot, a kitchen thermometer, a couple pieces of cheesecloth, and a few cultures will get you started onto the path toward years of delicious fun.
+A large pot, a basic thermometer, cheesecloth, and a few cheese cultures will get you started on the right path.